joe-sharp/github_project_fetch/README.md

-# 🪄 GitHub Repository Fetcher
+# 🪄 GitHub Project Fetch

-A Ruby serverless application that fetches public repositories from GitHub users using the GitHub API with JWT authentication, deployed on Vercel.
+A Ruby serverless application that fetches public repositories along with their language data from GitHub users, deployed on Vercel.

 ## ✨ Features